codyde/kubecon-minilab-velero/README.md

 You should see the restic provider, as well as the velero pod in a running state.

-### Step 6: Our First Velero Back-Up
+### Step 6: Our First Velero Backup

-Velero uses selectors on an application to create backups.
-Our application we deployed previously leverages selectors for each tier.
-Let's back up the main application.
+Velero uses labels/selectors on an application to create backups.
+Our application we deployed previously leverages labels for each tier, however if your application used a common label for all components, all of those components would be captured in the Velero backup task.
+In our case, let's create a backup job for the main frontend of our application.

 ```bash
 velero backup create kubecon-app-backup --selector app=kubecon-minilab-app

 ```

-When you execute the above command, the back-up job will be requested.
-If we use the following command, we can check the status of the back-up
+When you execute the above command, the backup job will be requested.
+If we use the following command, we can check the status of the backup

 ```bash
 velero backup describe kubecon-app-backup